Your AltiumLive questions - answered!

 Badges reflect your status in the community.
 The more you engage and contribute, not only will you build your points, but you will raise your profile in the community and notch up varied, and ever-more prestigious badges.
 This in turn allows others in the community to instantly see who might be that guru they've been looking for, that may well possess the knowledge they require.
 (Coming soon.)

 What is BugCrunch?

-BugCrunch is a system where you, as a member of the AltiumLive community and user of Altium Designer under subscription or license, get to report issues you find in the software.
+BugCrunch is a system where you, as a member of the AltiumLive community and user of Altium under subscription or license, get to report issues you find in the software.
 What's more, you get to change the priority in which we look at addressing issues through the power of community voting - redeeming some of your points to have a greater say on a bug's priority.
 Vote it up or vote it down, the community decides.
 (Read more here.)